-Landon Fox is in his first season as the head coach of the Valparaiso University football program in 2019.
+Landon Fox completed his first season as the head coach of the Valparaiso University football program in 2019.

-Fox is no stranger to success in the Pioneer Football League, as he has spent the last 11 years as the defensive coordinator and secondary coach at the University of Dayton under head coach Rick Chamberlin.
+Prior to arriving at Valpo, Fox was already no stranger to the Pioneer Football League, as he has spent the last 11 years as the defensive coordinator and secondary coach at the University of Dayton under head coach Rick Chamberlin.
 During that time, the Flyers compiled an 86-38 record, won three PFL championships and participated in the 2015 FCS playoffs while making defense a hallmark of the program.

 During Fox’s time as defensive coordinator, Dayton held opponents to an average of 19 points per game.
 The defensive backfield produced one All-American, four Academic All-Americans, two PFL Special Teams Players of the Year and had three corners invited to NFL Rookie Minicamp.
 He helped the team finish with 10 winning seasons in his 11 years on staff.